Skip to content

 paths:

-- "src/**/*.ts" # Only run on TypeScript changes
+- "src/**/*.ts" # => Only run when TypeScript files change

 - "src/**/*.js"

-- "!src/**/*.spec.ts" # Skip test files
+- "!src/**/*.spec.ts" # => Skip test files (they don't need analysis)

 jobs: